typewriter-editor/typewriter/doc/guide.md

 What did the cheerleaders say to the ghost?
 ```

 and you want to add the answer to your joke on the next line.
-You will insert the text `"\nShow your spirit!"` at index `43` (the length of the string).
+You will insert the text `"\nShow your spirit!"` at index `43` (the index directly after the existing content).

 ### Indexes and Ranges